orbs-network/consensus-playground/README.md

 ## Run Benchmark on Orbs Algorithm

-* Run `node dist oa-benchmark`,  use `node dist oa-benchmark` to output a unique file for each run (to save results and not overwrite them).
-Results will be written to `simulations/oa-benchmark-output/benchmark.html` if `v` flag not specified, and to a unique file indexed by current time, if specified.
+* Run `node dist oa-benchmark`,  use `node dist oa-benchmark v` to output a unique file for each run (to save results and not overwrite them).
+Results will be written to `simulations/oa-benchmark-output/benchmark.html` if `v` flag not specified, and to a unique file indexed by current time, if `v` specified.

 ## Run Visualization